jschiarizzi/josephschiarizzipersonalwebsite.github.io/_posts/2018-07-21-Own-your-own-identity-plus-OST.md

 The connection to OST is that users in each project will have some persona (wallet, soft of) for interacting with that project / community.
 Users may find it extremely useful to be able to log into many apps built on OST with 1 identity that they own.
 That integration is my contribution.

+## Goal
+*Allow users to use uPort to log into multiple OST token apps with 1 whole (non-fragmented) identity.*

 ## Tech stack

 ### OST API - currently in Alpha v3.